 Do you know how to sew?
 No?
 Neither do we.
 Don't worry; we are not looking for students to make masks, but instead, they will be looking for areas that need masks.
 Once a need is identified, we have resources to help match the need with organizations that are creating masks, or we will give guidance through a pdf packet on how to recruit individuals to help make masks.

 We are looking for students who are willing to do local research and seek out areas of need in their communities.
-Once a need is identified, we have information and resources to connect you with help to meet the need.
+Once a need is identified, we have information and resources to connect you with help to meet that need.
 Below is an outline of the steps you will take if you choose to join us in this project.

 We want you to be aware of the needs in your local communities.
 A couple of great places to start would be to ask a question in a “My Towns” group on Facebook.
-For example, if you live in Walla Walla, log onto Facebook and search In the groups tab “Walla Walla.”
+For example, if you live in Walla Walla, log onto Facebook and search in the groups tab “Walla Walla.”
 You should be able to find several groups with thousands of members dedicated to posting news, events, etc. Another option would be to call your local county health departments, nursing homes, assisted living centers, or even grocery stores!
 All of our essential workers are experiencing the stress of limited PPE equipment, so try contacting these places to find if they have a need for masks at this time.

 Now that you know who is in need and what steps you are going to have to take to provide for them, it is time to recruit other people to help you make and deliver masks.
 We suggest asking people in your church, asking your grandma, or putting out an “SOS!” on your social media to find friends and family who can help you in this project.
-If you would rather purchase masks from small businesses, you can reach out to these same people and ask for help to fundraise the cost for these masks.
+If you would rather purchase masks from small businesses, you can reach out to these same people and ask for help to fundraise the cost for the masks.

 Finding our new normal during this period is going to take some time.
-We are seeking ways to encourage each other by rebuilding connections for students, for staff/faculty, but also in between the two.
-We have just launched a new podcast called The Global Campus.
+We are seeking ways to encourage each other by rebuilding connections for students and staff/faculty, but also in between the two.
+We have launched a new podcast called The Global Campus.
 It is currently available on Spotify and Google Podcasts (soon to be on Apple Music)!
 The mission of The Global Campus podcast is to create a forum during the COVID-19 pandemic, for students, staff, faculty and friends of WWU to share encouragement and promote generosity in service.
-Listen in with host Chad Nelson, as he has friendly and topical discussions about the lives and stories of WWU students and faculty as we face the uncertainty together.
+Listen in with host Chad Nelson as he has friendly and topical discussions about the lives and stories of WWU students and faculty as we face the uncertainty together.
 Podcasts drop Monday, Wednesday and Friday at 2 pm.